 In the first model, the nature of intelligence is completely the same across all cultures, and therefore the principles of evaluating it should be same.
 According to this opinion, intelligence across cultures should be measured by the same intelligence tests.
 The tests should indeed be appropriately localized in terms of language, but apart from that there should be no modifications for any particular culture.
 We fundamentally disagree with this model; the arguments against it follow from the above-mentioned analysis of items in these tests of intelligence.
-A further proof of the inaccuracy of the model is also the generally accepted hypothesis of language skills of a particular society (Budil, 2003).
+A further proof of the inaccuracy of the model is also the generally accepted hypothesis of linguistic relativity, according to which the human understanding of the world is influenced by the language skills of a particular society (Budil, 2003).